 Step by Step: Drawing Ground Cover

 Quiet pleasing drawings can be done by just using grass and ground cover as shown below.
-This is further explained here, These are quite fun drawings that can be quickly attempted in your breaks.
+These are quite fun drawings that can be quickly attempted in your breaks.
 Try some now.

 This should get you started.
 My drawing workbooks are a great resource for additional content and hands on exercises.
 Easy pen and ink drawings page has additional drawings to learn from.
 My YouTube Channel has many videos that demonstrate the use of techniques discussed above.